 Why Tracking Vomiting on Semaglutide Matters and What You Need Before You Start

-Vomiting is a common gastrointestinal event during semaglutide titration, so tracking it matters.
-Phase‑III semaglutide trials reported vomiting in up to 10% of patients during dose titration (Wiley – SUSTAIN & PIONEER).
-A broad meta‑analysis found about 11.66% overall GI adverse events across GLP‑1 studies, reinforcing that GI symptoms are not rare (Nature GI Adverse Events Meta‑Analysis).
+Vomiting is a common gastrointestinal event during semaglutide titration, so tracking it helps you spot patterns.
+Phase‑III semaglutide trials reported vomiting in up to 10% of participants during dose titration (Wiley – SUSTAIN & PIONEER).
+GI side effects are common with GLP‑1 medicines; FDA labeling for semaglutide reports vomiting in ≥5% of treated patients.

 Keeping a short daily symptom log helps you spot timing patterns and likely triggers.
-Patients who logged symptoms daily were 35% more likely to have effective dose adjustments and stay on therapy (RO.co Semaglutide Side‑Effects Guide).
-Daily notes also raise confidence when you review symptoms with a clinician, making follow‑up visits more productive.
+Guides for semaglutide side effects recommend noting symptoms close to shot day (RO.co Semaglutide Side‑Effects Guide).
+Daily notes also make it easier to review symptoms with a clinician and make follow‑up visits more productive.

 You only need a simple habit and a reliable place to store entries.
 Use a paper journal, a phone note, or a mobile app.
-Tools like Pepio work well for quick entries and organized logs.
-Pepio's approach emphasizes simple, consistent logging so you can review trends before appointments.
+Tools like Pepio make quick entries and organized logs easy so you can review trends before appointments — use the GLP‑1 Symptom Log to record severity, timing, and dose context, try the GLP‑1 Side Effect Decoder to structure what to log and when to consider contacting a clinician, and use GLP‑1 Doctor Visit Prep to turn rough notes into clinician‑friendly talking points.
 Always follow your clinician’s instructions and contact them for concerning or severe symptoms.
-Learn more about Pepio’s approach to symptom and shot tracking if you want a mobile-first option.
+Learn more about Pepio’s approach to symptom and shot tracking or download the app.

 Step‑by‑Step Guide to Tracking Vomiting Episodes on Semaglutide